Jane Elliott: Origin of workplace diversity training

-Legacy of the original exercise

-Dean Weaver, who was superintendent of Riceville schools from 1972 to 1979, thought Elliott was an outstanding teacher who did things differently and made other teachers envious of her success.
-Ex-principal Steve Harnack commented she was excellent at teaching academics and suggested she would have had fewer problems with the community if she had involved parents.
-Elliott's former colleague Ruth Setka, the one who had maintained a relationship with Elliott, also had enough.
-Commenting on Riceville's attitude on Elliott, Setka said:

-"I think third grade was too young for what she did.
-Junior high, maybe.
-Little children don't like uproar in the classroom.
-And what she did caused an uproar.
-Everyone's tired of her.
-I'm tired of hearing about her and her experiment and how everyone here is a racist.
-That's not true.
-Let's just move on."

 Academic research

 Academic research into Elliott's exercise shows moderate results in reducing long-term prejudice but is inconclusive on the question of whether the possible psychological harm outweighs the potential benefits.
-Two professors of education in England, Ivor Goodson and Pat Sikes, argue what Elliott did was unethical, calling the exercise psychologically and emotionally damaging.
-They also stated ethical concerns pertaining to the fact the children were not told of the purpose of the exercise beforehand.
+Two professors of education in England, Ivor Goodson and Pat Sikes, argue that what Elliott did was unethical, calling the exercise psychologically and emotionally damaging.
+They also stated ethical concerns pertaining to the fact that the children were not told of the purpose of the exercise beforehand.